lwjglgamedev/lwjglbook-bookcontents-leg/chapter20/chapter20.md

 }
 ```

-Besides that we also have modified the ```FlowRangeEmitter``` class to add some randomness to the period of time when we should change the a particle’s texture position.
+Besides that, we also have modified the ```FlowRangeEmitter``` class to add some randomness to the period of time when we should change the a particle’s texture position.
 You can check it in the source code.

 Now we can use that information to set up appropriate texture coordinates.
 We will do this in the vertex fragment since it outputs those values to be used in the fragment shader.
 The new version of that shader is defined like this.